dortania/OpenCore-Install-Guide/extras/big-sur/README.md

 ### Installing

-Installing macOS 11: Big Sur on a Hackintosh is a fairly similar to how previous version of macOS were installed, with the main issues being:
+Installing macOS 11: Big Sur on a Hackintosh is fairly similar to how previous version of macOS were installed, with the main issues being:

-* KernelCollections over prelinked kernel(discussed above)
+* KernelCollections over prelinkedkernel (discussed above)
 * Installation being much longer
   * This is due to the new snapshot feature of the OS
 * Certain kexts breaking